hyundai-robotics/doc-hi6-operation/7-system/6-initialization/2-robot-type-sel.md

 * In the encoder offset setting item, the current encoder position will be set to 0X400000 \(hexadecimal\).
 * When a motor is replaced because of failure, if the encoder offset setting is performed at the same location, the recorded program can be used identically.

-8. Press the &lt;Program&gt; key on the teach pendant, and select the program 9999 and then record one step.
+8. Press the `[Program]` key on the teach pendant, and select the program 9999 and then record one step.
 You can move the robot to the reference position easily.

 {% hint style="warning" %}
 * To initialize the system, contact the customer support team and ask an expert.